skfcz/OCXReader/README.md

 #### Python

-In order to build the project OpenCascade requires python with a version of at least 3.7.
+The OpenCascade build requires python with a version of at least 3.7.
 However, this is only needed when building on Linux.

-In case you get error messages from Python about futures, then a too old Python version is used.
+In case you get error messages from Python about futures, then a too-old Python version is used.
 Ensure that your python3 command points to the correct version

 ```shell